Overview of Background Eraser Tool in Photoshop

 - Discontiguous – This will remove any pixels that are closer to the sampled color even if these are different by area of a different color.

-- Find Edges – This option is identical to contiguous option but more explicit especially for fine edges.
+- Find Edges – This option is identical to the contiguous option but more explicit especially for fine edges.

 - Protect Foreground Color – It will protect your current foreground color from being erased/removed.